holmen1/archinstall/dotfiles/nvim/README.md

 ## Custom keymap

 ### neo-tree
-C + n - Neotree filesystem
-leader gs - Neotree git_status
-leader bf - Neotree buffers
+\ - toggle neotree
+a - create a new file OR directory.
+Add a `/` to the end of the name to make a directory
+d - delete a file or directory
+i - show file details in popup window
+r - rename a file or directory b - rename the selected file or directory without the extension
+y - copy the selected file or directory
+x - cut the selected file or directory p - paste the selected file or directory
+m - move the selected file or directory

 ### gitsigns
+[c - Jump to previous git change
 leader hs - stage hunk
 leader hr - reset hunk
+leader hS - stage buffer
+leader hu - undo stage hunk
+leader hR - reset buffer
 leader hp - preview hunk
+leader hb - blame line
-leader hd - diff
+leader hd - diff against index

 ### LSP
 K - vim.lsp.buf.hover